noanabeshima/github-downloader/README.md

 # github-downloader
-This is a tool for downloading 135,293 of the 192,205 total GitHub repositories with more than 100 stars.
+This is a tool for downloading 135,293 of the 192,205 GitHub repositories with more than 100 stars.

 To download the repositories using the pre-downloaded repository names in `repo_names.json`, simply run
 `python download_repos.py`